 The Commission's current Chief Executive Officer, Mark Compton, issued a statement following the publication of the Grand Jury Presentment.
 Mr. Compton explained that the Commission began revamping its procurement process resulting in more transparency and greater accountability two years prior to the Grand Jury Presentment.
-Moreover, the Commission is continuing to evaluate the procurement process and is committed to making improvements where needed.
+Moreover, the Commission continues to evaluate the procurement process and is committed to making improvements where needed.
 Mr. Compton also announced that he directed the Commission's Office of Compliance to launch a thorough review of every professional-services contract cited in the Grand Jury Presentment, and provide each of the Commission's professional-service providers a copy of the Commission's employee code of conduct and the professional services procurement policy that was enacted in April, 2012.
+Additionally, the Commission initiated a comprehensive, mandatory code of conduct and ethics training program for its employees which commenced as of September, Further, on January 7, 2014, the Commission adopted an expanded and more comprehensive code of conduct for all Commission employees which included, among other revisions, required participation in annual training.
+The code of conduct and procurement policies have since been, and continue to be, updated.
 Finally, the Commissioners directed Mr. Compton to convene a special advisory group to review and critique Commission policies and procedures relating to contracting and other business practices to make improvements to the Commission's existing practices.
-To date, members have been appointed to the special advisory committee and committee members are meeting regularly to review and critique Commission contracting policies and other business practices and to research best-practices at comparable agencies to determine where further improvements can be made.
-Additionally, the Commission has initiated a comprehensive, mandatory code of conduct and ethics training program for its employees which commenced as of September 2013.
-Additionally, on January 7, 2014, the Commission adopted an expanded and more comprehensive code of conduct for all Commission employees which includes, among other revisions, required participation in annual training.
-See "Commission Compliance Department" under "CERTAIN OTHER INFORMATION" for additional information.